yonkov/Simple-Tour-Guide/readme.txt

 Happy Coding!

 == Changelog ==
+= 1.0.8 =
+* Dismiss tour if the last step is skipped; show skipped steps whenever they are visible

 = 1.0.7 =
 * Use one js file for all supported wp versions.
 Update translation functions.